Hurricane Francine

 To be eligible for program assistance, homeowners must meet the following requirements:

-Homeowners who meet basic qualifying criteria are encouraged to complete a survey today to begin the process toward receiving assistance.
+Homeowners who met basic qualifying criteria were invited to complete the program survey, the first step in the process toward receiving assistance.